-The C208/A208 Mercedes-Benz CLK-Class was introduced in 1997, and was based on the W202 Mercedes-Benz C-Class launched three years earlier.
-The C208 coupé was the first generation of the Mercedes-Benz CLK-Class and was subsequently replaced by the C209 CLK-Class in 2002 (for the 2003 model year), although the convertible remained in production till March 2003 when replaced by the A209 CLK.
-In total 233,367 units of the first generation CLK were manufactured in its coupé form, when production ceased in May 2002 and additional 115,161 cabriolets assembled at Karmann plant in Osnabrück.
+The C208/A208 Mercedes-Benz CLK-Class introduced in 1997 is a grand tourer produced by German automaker Mercedes-Benz.
+It was based on the W202 Mercedes-Benz C-Class launched three years earlier.
+The C208 coupé is the first generation of the Mercedes-Benz CLK-Class and was subsequently replaced by the C209 CLK-Class in 2002 (for the 2003 model year), although the convertible remained in production till March 2003 when replaced by the A209 CLK-Class.
+Production 233,367 units for the C208 when production ceased in May 2002 and 115,161 for the C208 which was assembled at the Karmann plant in Osnabrück.

-In 1993, Mercedes presented Coupé Concept at the Geneva Motor Show, a four-seater coupé with a four-headlamp front end similar to the 1995 E-Class W210 series.
-It also featured a panoramic tinted-glass roof and a fastback rear, extending even further than on production model.
-Concept car was equipped with a 5-litre V8 powerplant, rated at 320 PS and 470 Nm.
+In 1993, Mercedes presented the Coupé Concept at the Geneva Motor Show, a four-seater coupé with a four-headlamp front end similar to the 1995 W210 E-Class.
+The concept also featured a panoramic tinted-glass roof and a fastback rear, extending even further than on the CLK.
+The Coupé Concept was equipped with a 5.0-litre V8 powerplant, rated at 320 PS (316 hp; 235 kW) and 470 N⋅m (347 lb⋅ft) of torque.
 Design patents for the Coupé Concept were filed on 25 February 1993 in Germany and 25 August 1993 in the US.

 The CLK introduced a new market niche for Mercedes-Benz.
-Although the C208 used components from the E-Class (W210), aesthetic based on the E-Class and had a specification level higher than the E-Class, it was in fact based on the less expensive C-Class (W202) platform.
+Although the C208 used components from the W210 and its aesthetics also based on it while also maintaining a specification level higher than the W210, it was in fact based on the less expensive C-Class (W202) platform.

-In late 1999 for the 2000 model year, a facelift was launched which incorporated, among others, a revised instrument cluster with a bigger multifunction display, steering wheel with controls for the multifunction display and radio, Tiptronic automatic gearbox, revised bumpers, new side skirts and wing mirror-mounted turn signal repeaters.
-The 279 PS (205 kW; 275 bhp), M113 4.3 L V8-powered CLK 430 Cabriolet appeared in 1999.
+In late 1999 for the 2000 model year, the CLK range underwent a facelift which incorporated, among other changes, a revised instrument cluster with a bigger multifunction display, steering wheel with controls for the multifunction display and radio, a Tiptronic automatic gearbox, revised bumpers, new side skirts and wing mirror-mounted turn signal repeaters.
+The CLK 430 Cabriolet, powered by a 4.3 L 279 PS (205 kW; 275 hp) M113 V8 engine was also introduced in the same year.

-From 2000, Mercedes modified the M111 in-line four engine range, detuning the 200 Kompressor from 192 to 163 PS as an EVO engine.
-Some of the improvemnts included reinforced cylinder block, new cylinder head, individual coil-on-plug ignition with new iridium-tipped spark plugs for longer replacement intervals, connecting rods and pistons capable of higher compression ratio, dual oxygen sensors and replacement of the Eaton M62 supercharger with Eaton M45 unit.
+From 2000, Mercedes modified the M111 in-line four engine range, detuning the 200 Kompressor moodel from 192 to 163 PS as an EVO engine.
+Some of the improvements included a reinforced cylinder block, a new cylinder head, individual coil-on-plug ignition with new iridium-tipped spark plugs for longer replacement intervals, connecting rods and pistons capable of a higher compression ratio, dual oxygen sensors and replacement of the Eaton M62 supercharger with the Eaton M45 unit.

-Two litre, naturally aspirated unit was discontinued, while both Kompressor models received new six-speed manual transmission as standard, as well as a Sequentronic six-speed manual transmission with sequential gear shift mechanism and an automatic clutch control.
+The 2.0-litre naturally aspirated version of the M111 engine was discontinued, while both Kompressor models received a new six-speed manual transmission as standard, as well as a Sequentronic six-speed manual transmission with sequential gear shift mechanism and an automatic clutch control.
 The rest of the range retained a five-speed automatic transmission with Touchshift as standard.

 Pre-facelift styling